svangordon/atlas-v2/_episodes/01-displaying-datasets.md

 ~~~
 {:. .source .language-javascript}

 This outputs the image as a `.tiff` file.
-That's an ideal choice if you are planning to work with the image in another kind of GIS software, such as QGis.
+That's an ideal choice if you are planning to work with the image in another kind of GIS software.
 But, if you would prefer to display the image in a way that's easier to display -- for example, if you want an image for a presentation, or to put on a website, you will want to convert the image to RGB format.
 Use the `.visualize` method, and pass the visualization parameters you would usually use to display the image on the map.
 Earth Engine will convert the image to a three band RGB image.

 ~~~
 // Export a classified Image